Olena Bordilovska from Ukraine has always dreamt of visiting Pakistan for its rich culture and historical places.

 Eventually, she visited the country in May 2017 and abruptly fell in love with monuments.

-To Olena, Pakistan always seemed exciting and mysterious, and Lahore Fort was one of the reasons for her to visit the country.
+To Olena, Pakistan always seemed exciting and mysterious, and Lahore Fort was one of the reasons for her visit to the country.

 Other than site seeing, Olena Bordilovska came to Pakistan for an official purpose for discussing and sharing things on external affairs, political situations, and challenges, Ukraine is facing.